jensraaby/restbucks-finatra/README.md

 }
 ```

-Note I am not defining a method on the class, but a function.
-This means I can
-just pass it to the "get" method directly rather than have to fiddle with
-passing arguments.

 ### Aside: Making test output quieter
 When you are developing in a test driven way, you will be executing the tests very frequently.